shawnlikescode/pith/README.md

 **THE FEATURES (ONLY THESE):**

-- Add Entry Screen: Form with Book Title, Author, Page/Location, and Note text area
+- Add Insight Screen: Form with Book Title, Author, Page/Location, and Note text area
-- View Entries Screen: List of all saved entries
+- View Insights Screen: List of all saved insights
 - Basic Search: Filter the list by typing keywords
-- Local Storage: Entries save on phone, no internet needed
+- Local Storage: Insights save on phone, no internet needed

 That's it.
 Nothing else.